18F/code-of-conduct/code-of-conduct.md

 * Touching people without their affirmative consent.

-* Sustained and negative disruption of meetings or talks.
+* Sustained disruption of meetings, talks, or discussions, including chatrooms.

 * Patronizing language or behavior.